 The Philelectic Society - the oldest co-curricular organization at Jesuit - is the school's drama department.
 It presents the public with musical theatre as well as comedy and dramatic pieces in Jesuit's 894-seat auditorium.
 Seniors have the opportunity to direct one-act plays as well.
 All components of theatre are developed here, including acting, set design, lighting, sound, public relations, graphic design, carpentry, and set construction.
-Acting workshops and training for the booming film and commercial industry are available to members.
+Acting workshops and training for film and advertising industries are available to members.